MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712pacopilot.md

 1. Look at the 28-day run history.
 You may need to select the **Refresh** icon to see the most recent run of your flow.

-1. Select the flow run to review the outcome.
+1. Select to open the flow run to review the outcome.

 1. In another tab, log in to `https://outlook.com` with your provided credentials to verify that you received the email.